murphydanielsk172/Career/README.md

 # 🧭 Career

-A modern, animated, and fully responsive **React + Tailwind CSS portfolio** built to showcase experience, projects, and contact information in an elegant, interactive way.
+A modern, animated, and fully responsive **React + Tailwind CSS CV portfolio** built to showcase experience, projects, and contact information in an elegant, interactive way.

 ---